jl777/SuperNET/iguana/dexscripts.win32/how_to_use.md

 ![](./images/conemu_jq.png)

 Also i'm always recommend to install [Far Manager](https://www.farmanager.com/index.php?l=en) - this is powerful console file manager for Windows, like Midnight Commander in *nix.

+**Q.** What additional dependencies required by marketmaker?

+**A.** Currently marketmaker (Windows) used the following DLLs:

+*32 bit:*
+- libcrypto-1_1.dll
+- libcurl.dll
+- libssl-1_1.dll
+- nanomsg.dll
+- pthreadvc2.dll

+*64-bit:*
+- libcurl.dll
+- nanomsg.dll

+It already included in repo and in archive with release.